kornelski/http-cache-semantics/README.md

 Returns updated, filtered set of request headers to send to the origin server to check if the cached response can be reused.
 These headers allow the origin server to return status 304 indicating the response is still fresh.
 All headers unrelated to caching are passed through as-is.

 Use this method when updating cache from the origin server.
+Also available in `evaluateRequest(newRequest).revalidation.headers`.

 ```js
 updateRequest.headers = cachePolicy.revalidationHeaders(updateRequest);